Best Self-Care Tracking Apps: Find Your Fit Without the Overwhelm

 6. Moodpath: Clinically-informed mood tracking for mental health awareness

-Moodpath asks you a daily question designed by clinical psychologists to assess mood and early warning signs of depression or anxiety.
+Moodpath asks you a daily question developed with clinical input to assess mood and early warning signs of depression or anxiety.
 Over time, it builds a picture of your emotional baseline and flags patterns.
-It’s mood tracking with therapeutic intent – designed to increase self-awareness for mental health rather than gamify behavior change.
+It’s mood tracking with therapeutic intent – narrowly focused on mental health awareness rather than gamifying behavior change.

 The distinction matters.
 Moodpath won’t remind you to drink water or do a yoga video.
 It’s narrowly focused on emotional state.
 But if you’re managing anxiety, depression, or burnout, the clinical backing and pattern detection for mental health specifically can be valuable.
 You can share data with a therapist or use it for personal insight.